 Scouts will begin their work on the Metalwork merit badge by learning about the properties of metal, how to use simple metalworking tools, and the basic metalworking techniques.
-Then they will use these tools and techniques in either the foundry or blacksmith options.
+Then they will use these tools and techniques in the blacksmith option.
 This is a physically demanding merit badge requiring repetitive strikes with a hammer.